 \section{Measuring the signal}

-The GGL signal is quantified by the tangential distortion in the shapes of background galaxies (sources) induced by the mass distribution of the foreground galaxies (lenses) along the line-of-sight.
-As the distortion for a single lens galaxy is small and we lack information on the intrinsic shape of the background galaxy, we perform a statistical analysis of the signal encoded by a large number of lens-source galaxy pairs and measure the mean tangential shear around each lens as a function of lens-source galaxy projected separation, $\langle \gamma_{\rm t} (\rp) \rangle$.
-This is a direct measure of the enclosed mass, as we will see later.
-Note that the S/N of the lensing signal around individual lenses is too small to be detected, and thus we average the signals of an ensemble of lenses.
+The GGL signal is quantified by the tangential distortion in the shapes of background galaxies (sources) induced by the mass distribution of the foreground galaxies (lenses) along the line of sight.
+As the distortion for a single lens galaxy is small and we lack information on the intrinsic shape of the background galaxy, we performed a statistical analysis of the signal encoded by a large number of lens-source galaxy pairs and measured the mean tangential shear around each lens as a function of lens-source galaxy projected separation, $\langle \gamma_{\rm t} (\rp) \rangle$.
+This is a direct measure of the enclosed mass, as we explain later in this work.
+We note that the S/N of the lensing signal around individual lenses is too low to be detected, thus, we averaged the signals of an ensemble of lenses.
 Here, we are implicitly assuming the weak lensing regime, so that the effective shear of a background galaxy can be approximated by the sum of the shears of the individual galaxies in the foreground.
 We measure the signal of both the \dense\ and \lum\ samples in bins of luminosity.

-For each source-lens pair, we measure the tangential component of the ellipticity: indicating with $\phi$ the angle between the $x-$axis and the lens-source separation vector, and using the ellipticity definition introduced in Sec.~\ref{subsec:source_sample}, we have
+For each source-lens pair, we measure the tangential component of the ellipticity: indicating with $\phi$ the angle between the $x-$axis and the lens-source separation vector.
+Using the ellipticity definition introduced in Sect.~\ref{subsec:source_sample}, we have

-Here, $\epsilon_{\times}$ is the cross-component of the ellipticity, which corresponds to a rotation of $45\deg$.
-The cross-component is an important test of residual systematics and in our measurements we always ensure that the cross-component is compatible with noise.
+Here, $\epsilon_{\times}$ is the cross-component of the ellipticity, which corresponds to a rotation of $45\deg$ from the tangential direction.
+The cross-component is an important test of residual systematics and in our measurements, we always ensure that the cross-component is compatible with noise.

-The ensemble average of the ellipticities of all the sources -- which we remind the reader is an estimator of the shear -- at projected separation $\rp$ from the lens is directly related to the amount of matter that we observe around a galaxy, which is quantified by the excess surface mass density (ESD) profile:
+The ensemble average of the ellipticities of all the sources, which we recall is an estimator of the shear, at a projected separation, $\rp$, from the lens is directly related to the amount of matter that we observe around a galaxy.
+This is quantified by the excess surface mass density (ESD) profile:

-The ESD is thus defined as the difference between the mean projected surface mass density enclosed in a projected radius $\rp$ and the surface mass density at $\rp$.
+The ESD is thus defined as the difference between the mean projected surface mass density enclosed in a projected radius, $\rp$, and the surface mass density at $\rp$.
 The critical surface mass density is a geometrical factor defined as